 Although JK Rowling is from England, she chose Scotland.
 Her sister was living in Edinburgh at the time and as we all know, when things go wrong we want to know with people we love and love us back.

 JK Rowling didn’t really know Edinburgh but yet made it her home.
 She shaped her vision of Harry Potter in Edinburgh.
 The city influenced her more than we could imagine.

 Of course, her previous experiences were a source of inspiration as well.
 In the books, you will find elements inspired by Edinburgh, London and Porto.
 There are plenty of Harry Potter locations in the world, but if you love the original books, Edinburgh is for you!

 BeeLoved City tells you everything you need to know about Harry Potter in Edinburgh.

-The guide will tell you everything about JK Rowling, her life, the inspiration for Harry Potter, Edinburgh Awards and will bring you to the main sites such as Victoria Street, Potterrow…
+The guide will tell you everything about JK Rowling, her life, what inspired her to write Harry Potter, where she wrote the books, Edinburgh Awards and will bring you to the famous Harry Potter sites in Edinburgh such as Victoria Street, Potterrow…

 However, Victoria Street is the closest real-life version of Diagon Alley.

 Located in the old town of Edinburgh, this beautiful street is colourful and full of little and quirky shops.
 There is even a joke shop at the bottom!
 So if you want to check out the Weasleys’ Wizard Wheezes joke shops in Edinburgh just go there!

 Potterrow Port is a little tunnel located near Spoon café.
 It was used as a set in Harry Potter and the Order of the Phoenix (movie 5), the scene where dementors attack Harry and Dudley.